Deadly mix of acid and bleach blamed for Buffalo Wild Wings death

-An accidental mix of cleaners — acid and bleach — generated toxic fumes that killed a Massachusetts Buffalo Wild Wings manager , authorities said Friday.
+An accidental mix of cleaners — acid and bleach — generated toxic fumes that killed the manager of a Buffalo Wild Wings in Massachusetts, authorities said Friday.

-In addition to the general manager's death Thursday evening at the Burlington, Massachusetts restaurant, 13 others were taken to the hospital, according to the Burlington Fire Department.
+The eatery's 32-year-old manager, Ryan Baldera, was killed and 13others were taken to the hospital, according to the Fire Department in Burlington, Massachusetts, a Boston suburb.

-The fatal accident started shortly after 5:30 p.m. in the Boston suburb when a worker began cleaning the kitchen floor just ahead of the dinner rush, Burlington Fire Chief Michael Patterson told NBC News Friday.
+The accident occurred shortly after 5:30 p.m.
+Thursday when a worker began cleaning the kitchen floor just before the dinner rush, Burlington Fire Chief Michael Patterson told NBC News on Friday.

 But that employee did not know that an acid-based cleaner, Scale Kleen, had been spilled on the floor earlier, Patterson said.
-So when the worker used chlorine-and- bleached-based Super 8 on the same floor, the mixture turned green and started to bubble, Patterson added.
+So when the worker used chlorine- and bleached-based Super 8 on the floor, the mixture turned green and started to bubble, Patterson added.

 Both the Scale Kleen and Super 8 cleaners had clear labels warning not to mix them with other products, according to fire officials.

 "I believe this is just an accident," Patterson said.
-The victim, who died at Lahey Hospital & Medical Center in Burlington, was not immediately identified.
+The victim died at Lahey Hospital & Medical Center in Burlington.

 Memphis-based Auto-Chlor System appears to be the maker of both Scale Kleen and Super 8.
-But in a company statement, it only referenced Super 8.
+But in a company statement, it only referred to Super 8.

 "First and foremost, our condolences are with the individual and their family as well as those affected yesterday during the incident.
 The safety and well-being of our customers are our first priority, always."

-A responding state hazardous materials team spread neutralizer on the floor and into the outside air which made the restaurant safe to enter hours later, officials said.
+A responding state hazardous materials team spread neutralizer on the floor and into the outside air, making the restaurant safe to enter hours later, officials said.

 City officials closed the restaurant and it will need to get formal clearance from the Burlington Board of Health before it can reopen.